 The data below reflect the primary diagnoses of adults served in publicly funded treatment services.

-The majority of adults served had a primary diagnosis of Anxiety, Trauma, and Stress Disorders, followed by Depressive Disorder.
+The majority of adults served had a primary diagnosis of Depressive Disorder, followed by Anxiety, Trauma, and Stress Disorders.

 Clients Served for Each Primary Diagnosis